- Reference Number: HEY-207/2021

 If you play contact sports you will be expected to wear a mouth guard.
 These are not provided as part of your treatment, but we can advise you on where you can order a suitable mouth guard that will fit around your brace.

-We make every effort not to have to cancel appointments; it is unfortunate that cancellations are unavoidable on occasions.
+We make every effort not to cancel appointments; it is unfortunate that cancellations are unavoidable on occasions.
 We will try to reappoint you as soon as possible, though we hope you understand that appointments that suit you most will probably also be in demand from other patients.
 If you are unwell, including having a cold sore, please contact the department as we may need to rearrange your appointment

 Please do not leave the department without arranging your next appointment.
 If you miss an appointment we will write to you to remind you to contact the department to arrange another appointment.
 Unless we hear from you we will not send you another appointment.

 Orthodontic braces must be checked at least every couple of months to avoid complications.
-If you decide to discontinue treatment, or you move elsewhere, it is your responsibility to make arrangements for fixed braces to be removed, or treatment to be continued elsewhere.
+If you decide to discontinue treatment, or you move elsewhere, it is your responsibility to make arrangement for fixed braces to be removed, or treatment to be continued elsewhere.

 Progress – Good results require patient co-operation.
 Missing appointments, not keeping the braces clean or not following instructions from the orthodontist may result in treatment being stopped.